vinodvidhole/IPLStatsBot/README.md

 # IPLStatsBot
-IPL Stats Bot: Unleash the power of AI to query IPL statistics on custom SQL data, Powered by Azure OpenAI, Python, LangChain, and Streamlit
+AI chatbot for IPL statistics and data analysis powered by Azure Open AI, Python, LangChain, SQL, and Streamlit